 Individual actions and behaviors must come together to create meaningful change.
 If we change the way we consume energy, we’ll be rewarded with more of the same type of change we’re seeing now in our shared skylines and waterways across the world.

 It’s more than just a nice view, it’s a real taste of what’s possible.
-And with so many various ways humans can transition to renewable energy, we have the tools to make the change happen now.
+Humans can transition to renewable energy.
+We have the tools to make the change happen now.
 The only question is, what are you waiting for?

 Act now to save our planet earth or react later.
 And if you choose to act, act in responsible ways that create real change.